How to Clear System Data on Mac

 Step 3.
 Hover your cursor to see how much space System Data consumes

-Why does System Data take so much space on Mac?
+Why does System Data take up so much space on Mac?

 1. Back up your Mac to remove Time Machine snapshots

 Normally, Time Machine creates regular backups of your Mac to an external drive.
-But when your Mac isn’t connected to your backup drive, it saves snapshots of those backups to your System storage instead.
+But when your Mac isn’t connected to your backup drive, it can mean snapshots of those backups are stored in your System storage instead.

 1. Open Terminal on your Mac by typing Terminal into Spotlight.